 Mixing Tip – When adding the sweetened condensed milk and cocoa powder, mix on low speed to prevent deflating the whipped cream.
 Overmixing can lead to a denser, less airy ice cream.

 Storage & Freezing – Store the ice cream in an airtight container to prevent ice crystals from forming.
-The ice cream can be sotred for up to 2–3 months.For the best texture, let the ice cream sit at room temperature for 5-10 minutes before scooping.
+The ice cream can be stored for up to 2–3 months.For the best texture, let the ice cream sit at room temperature for 5-10 minutes before scooping.

 Watch the Video! – For a better understanding of the recipe and step-by-step visuals, I highly recommend watching the video tutorial included in the post.